IBM-Cloud/nodejs-MEAN-stack/README.md

 Option 2 (deploy from your local machine):

+1. Clone or download this repo onto your machine.
-1. Open a terminal prompt to the directory of your application.
+2. Open a terminal prompt to the directory of your application.
-2. If you don't have a Bluemix account, [create a free one here](https://console.ng.bluemix.net/registration/).
+3. If you don't have a Bluemix account, [create a free one here](https://console.ng.bluemix.net/registration/).
-3. Set your Cloud Foundry CLI tool's API endpoint to Bluemix: `cf api https://api.ng.bluemix.net `
+4. Set your Cloud Foundry CLI tool's API endpoint to Bluemix: `cf api https://api.ng.bluemix.net `
-4. Login to Bluemix via the command line: `cf login`
+5. Login to Bluemix via the command line: `cf login`
-5. Create the MongoDB service on Bluemix: `cf create-service mongodb 100 mean-mongo`
+6. Create the MongoDB service on Bluemix: `cf create-service mongodb 100 mean-mongo`
-6. Push your app to bluemix with `cf push`
+7. Push your app to bluemix with `cf push`

 #### Problems or Questions?
 Find us on [Stack Overflow](https://stackoverflow.com/questions/tagged/bluemix) and tag your question with 'bluemix'.